Must Do Tasks When Doing Site Migration

 Update DNS Settings

-Verifying domain settings is the quality check following the DNS update, akin to confirming that your mail arrives at your new address.
+Verifying domain settings is the quality check following the DNS update, like confirming that your mail arrives at your new address.
 This process ensures the changes have propagated across the internet and verifies that the website is accessible via its domain name.
 Tools exist to check DNS propagation, and some hosting services provide options to verify settings within their control panels.
-Successfully verifying the domain settings confirms that you’ve effectively rerouted web traffic to your new site, making this step an integral part of the migration checklist.
+Successfully verifying the domain settings confirms that you’ve effectively rerouted web traffic to your new site, making this an important part of the migration checklist.

 Deploy the New Site

-Deploying the new site is the culmination of all the preparation and planning, akin to finally moving into a new home after weeks of packing and arrangements.
+Launching the new site is the final step after all the preparation and planning, like finally moving into a new home after weeks of packing and arrangements.
 Uploading all assets involves transferring the inventory of files, images, videos, and other elements you’ve catalogue.
-Ensure the new hosting environment is configured to support these assets and double-check permissions and file paths to avoid broken links or inaccessible resources.
+Make sure the new hosting can support these assets.
+Double-check permissions and file paths to prevent broken links or inaccessible resources.

 Implementing the new database is like setting up the utilities in your new home; without it, the house is essentially uninhabitable.
 The database stores all your content, user data, and key configurations.
 Whether you’re transferring an existing database or setting up a new one, this is the point where it gets integrated with the rest of your site.
 It involves importing data, establishing connections to your website application, and possibly updating settings or scripts to ensure compatibility.
-This step is critical, as any errors or lapses can render the website non-functional, so double-checking connections and testing database-dependent features is highly advised.
+This step is very important because errors can make the website unusable.
+Double-check connections and test database-dependent features.

 Perform Immediate Checks

-After deploying the new site, performing immediate checks is akin to a walk-through inspection when you move into a new home.
+After deploying the new site, perform immediate checks like a walk-through inspection when you move into a new home.
 You want to catch any glaring issues before you get comfortable.
 Validating code means checking HTML, CSS, and JavaScript to ensure they meet web standards and are error-free.
 Tools are available to automate this process, but the goal is to ensure that poor or broken code doesn’t impact user experience or search engine ranking.

 Monitor for Issues

 Monitoring for issues post-migration is like installing security cameras in a new home; it gives you a real-time view of what’s happening and allows you to intervene if necessary.
 There are numerous site monitoring tools available that can track uptime, performance, and even user interactions.
 These tools can provide alerts for anything unusual, such as sudden drops in traffic, server errors, or security breaches.
-Proactively monitoring helps you catch potential issues before they escalate into larger problems that could negatively impact user experience.
+Keeping an eye on things helps catch issues before they become big problems, which could hurt user experience.

-Addressing issues as they arise is equivalent to fixing a leaking faucet as soon as you notice; timely action prevents small problems from becoming big headaches.
-Whether it’s a broken link, a missing image, or a page not loading correctly, immediate attention is warranted.
+Fixing issues promptly is like repairing a leaking faucet when you first notice it.
+Quick action stops small problems from turning into big headaches.
+Whether it’s a broken link or a page not loading, deal with it right away.
 Keep your migration team on standby during the initial days following the migration, as they’re already familiar with the intricacies of the project and can rapidly troubleshoot and implement fixes.
-Being vigilant and responsive in this phase is crucial for a successful transition and ensures a smoother user experience
+Being vigilant and responsive in this phase is needed for a successful transition and ensures a smoother user experience

 program web designer